25shmeckles/NaDA/Documentation/source/index.rst

 Just recently, circulating tumor DNA (ctDNA) has been suggested as a new innovating method for identifying the tumor genetic landscape.
 These DNA fragments are derived from necrotic tumor cells and subsequently further fragmented by macrophages(2). ctDNA makes up for a portion of the whole cell-free DNA (cfDNA), increasingly so upon heavy tumor burden.
 Theoretically, ctDNA provides a better alternative for tumor genotyping, because of its noninvasive nature, ability to be used unlimited times, it accounts for most of both intratumoral and intermetastatic heterogeneity and has been shown to identify multiple types of alterations.
 However, ctDNA encounters some difficulties, such as low allelic fractions of ctDNA in patient's blood(3), especially on low tumor burden.
 Also, discrimination between cfDNA and ctDNA has seemed to be problematic.
 These problems hinder researchers to develop high specific and sensitive clinical tests.

 The Kloosterman group(UMC Utrecht) uses a new and innovating method called Cyclomics to identify alterations in ctDNA (Figure 1).
 Currently research upon this method is conducted for p53 mutation in patients with head and neck carcinoma's, but upon achieving a sensitive and specific test, Cyclomics could provide for identifying multiple driver mutations in ctDNA(4).
 Cyclomics uses rolling circle amplification to increase low allelic fractions of mutated ctDNA fragments.
 This library preparation for Nanopore sequencing increases its sensitivity.
 However, as with all sequencing methods, sequencing isn't flawless and covers real biological mutations but also asymmetric DNA errors, PCR and sequencing errors(5).
-Therefore, including multiple filtering steps upon the data achieved from the Nanopore sequencer is essential for identifying the real biological mutations and thus improving specificity and sensitivity of the clinical tests.
+Therefore, including multiple filtering steps upon the data achieved from the Nanopore sequencer is essential for identifying real biological mutations and thus improving specificity and sensitivity of the clinical tests.
 In this report, data analyzing will be covered with Python, identifying regions with high and low mutational value as well as the higher occurrence of certain single nucleotide polymorphisms (SNPs).

 .. figure::  C:\\Users\\Douwe\\Documents\\GitHub\\NaDA\\Documentation\\source\\_static\\Figure_workflow.png
    :scale:   70%